icopy-site/awesome-cn/docs/awesome/awesome-nix.md

 * [Explainix](https://zaynetro.com/explainix) - Explain Nix syntax visually.
 * [How to Learn Nix](https://ianthehenry.com/posts/how-to-learn-nix/) - It's like a Let's Play, but for obscure software documentation.
 * [Nix - A One Pager](https://code.tvl.fyi/about/nix/nix-1p) - A one page introduction to the Nix language.
+* [nix-book](https://saylesss88.github.io) - A comprehensive guide to NixOS
+  hardening and configuration.
 * [Nix from First Principles: Flake Edition](https://tonyfinn.com/blog/nix-from-first-principles-flake-edition/) - A modern crash-course to using Nix features, Flakes, and developing with Nix.
 * [Nix in 100 Seconds](https://www.youtube.com/watch?v=FJVFXsNzYZQ) - A YouTube video from Fireship presenting Nix in 100 seconds.
 * [Nix Notes](https://github.com/noteed/nix-notes) - A collection of short notes about Nix, each contributing to the same virtual machine image.